 New Zealand in March

-March is a brilliant time to visit NZ.
+March is a brilliant time to visit NZ even for first-time visitors.
 There are fewer crowds than in the busy summer and hotel and ticket costs can be cheaper.
 Even popular campsites may now accept last-minute bookings if you prefer a more flexible travel approach.

 The weather is still great in March.
 The days are usually still warm (especially in the North Island) and sunny, with relatively long days and little rain.
 March is a great time for camping, swimming and outdoor activities, though there can be a touch of chill near the end of the month.